aws/eks-anywhere/docs/content/en/docs/clustermgmt/security/manually-renew-certs.md

   How to rotate certificates for etcd and control plane nodes
 ---

 Certificates for external etcd and control plane nodes expire after 1 year in EKS Anywhere.
 EKS Anywhere automatically rotates these certificates when new machines are rolled out in the cluster.
 New machines are rolled out during cluster lifecycle operations such as `upgrade`.
-If you upgrade your cluster at least once a year, you do not have to manually rotate the cluster certificates.
+If you upgrade your cluster at least once a year, as recommended, manual rotation of cluster certificates will not be necessary.

 This page shows the process for manually rotating certificates if you have not upgraded your cluster in 1 year.